ScrapingLab

 • Basic accounts have limits.
 For serious scraping, go premium.

 • Sales Navigator opens up more search options and data.
-It's not cheap, but it's a game-changer for power users.
+It is a worthwhile investment for power users.

 Scraping Tools